 Swiss Re recently reported that the value of global cyber insurance premiums will almost quadruple in five years, from $10bn in 2015, to over $37.5bn by 2020.

 So either get your wallets open to pay increasing insurance premiums, or take action now.

 Think cyber defence, not just cybersecurity

 Complacency is no longer an excuse, as there are so many resources available to ensure that you, your firm and your clients can at the very least mitigate the threat of cybercrime.

-The National Cyber Security Centre has some great resources
+The National Cyber Security Centre (NCSC) has some great resources:

-The Law Society can also help: we're developing partnerships with trusted, quality assured and relevant cybersecurity providers to offer services tailored for the legal profession.
+The Law Society can also help: it's developing partnerships with trusted, quality assured and relevant cybersecurity providers to offer services tailored for the legal profession.

 The continually changing threat environment means ever more needs to be done to detect, prepare for, and adapt to potentially malicious activity.

 You've been warned: it's not only me that's watching you.